matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 While this MSC is not in a released version of the specification, clients should add a `org.matrix.msc2918.refresh_token=true` query parameter on the login and registration endpoints, e.g. `/_matrix/client/r0/login?org.matrix.msc2918.refresh_token=true`.
 The refresh token endpoint should be served and used using the unstable prefix: `POST /_matrix/client/unstable/org.matrix.msc2918/refresh`.

+Once this MSC is in a released version of the specification, clients using endpoints from that version must support refreshing token, even if the homeserver might choose to keep sending non-refreshing ones.

 ## Detailed rationale